Personalized Federated Learning with Exact Stochastic Gradient Descent: Proposed Framework

 \subsubsection{Client Participation Process}

-We assume that the optimization of the global loss in \eqref{eq:fullloss} is performed in different \emph{rounds}, where each round involves a communication of the server with some of the clients.
-More precisely, we assume that at the beginning of each optimization round $t$, a subset of clients $\mathcal{I}_t \subset \{1,\ldots,I\}$ is selected uniformly at random to participate.
-For instance, two sensible options are: (i) the number of clients $r_t := |\mathcal{I}_t|$ follows a Binomial distribution $\text{B}(I,\rho)$, i.e.\ each client participates independently with probability $\rho$, or (ii) always a fixed number $0< r \leq I$ of clients is uniformly selected, i.e.\ $|\mathcal{I}_t|=r$ for any $t$.
-For both cases an arbitrary client $i \in \{1,\ldots, I\}$ participates in each round with probability
+We assume that the optimization of the global loss in \eqref{eq:fullloss} is performed in different rounds, where each round involves a communication of the server with some of the clients.
+Specifically, at the beginning of each optimization round $t$, a subset of clients $\mathcal{I}_t \subset \{1,\ldots,I\}$ is selected uniformly at random to participate.
+For instance, two sensible options are: (\textit{a}) the number of clients $r_t \triangleq |\mathcal{I}_t|$ follows a Binomial distribution $\text{B}(I,\pi)$, i.e., each client participates independently with probability $\pi$, or (\textit{b}) a fixed number $0< r \leq I$ of clients are always selected, i.e., $|\mathcal{I}_t|=r$ for any $t$.
+For both cases an arbitrary client $i \in \{1,\ldots, I\}$ participates in each round with probability $ \text{Pr}(i \in \mathcal{I}_t) = \frac{r}{I}, $ where for case (\textit{a}) $r = I \pi$ can be a real number, while for (\textit{b}), $r$ is strictly an integer.

-where for case (i) $r = I \rho$ can be a float number while for case (ii), $r$ is strictly an integer.
+{PFLEGO is robust to stragglers\footnote{In FL, stragglers refer to client devices that are unable to complete their local training or communication tasks within the allotted time for a given round, often due to limited computational resources, poor connectivity, or interruptions.} \cite{li2020federated} and intermittent connectivity: in each round, the server aggregates gradients only from participating clients, and missing clients’ gradients can be set to zero.
+The theoretical convergence proof remains valid under this partial participation model, as long as the aggregation weights for the participating clients add up to one.}